 If you’re a self-employed entrepreneur, this is great news.
 You’ve likely spent countless days or years working from libraries, coffee shops, or other community venues.
 If coworking spaces haven’t reached you, chances are it won’t be long.
 Not only are flexible workspaces good for entrepreneurs, but they have become prime business investments.

 The benefits of coworking speak for themselves.
-Not only do you get quiet or private workspace, but you have access to conference room, office supplies and equipment, educational opportunities, and networking with like minds.
+Not only do you get a quiet or private workspace, but you have access to a conference room, office supplies and equipment, educational opportunities, and networking with like minds.
 Sounds awesome, right?
 While coworking can be an ideal situation, knowing the basic etiquette can go a long way to a happy working arrangement.

 Whether you’re new to coworking or a seasoned pro, these guidelines will guarantee that you remain in good standing with your fellow coworkers: